 For background on CTCL, visit the National Cancer Institute (NCI).

-Recent peer-reviewed studies highlight the risks:
+Recent peer-reviewed studies have reported increased risks:

 If you or a loved one has experienced health complications due to Dupixent, don’t wait to seek legal help.